-One of my all time favorite actors, Shashi Kapoor (ne Balbir Raj Kapoor) turns 75 today.
-This year also marks the 65th anniversary of his debut on the silver screen in his brother Raj Kapoor's movie 'Aag'.
-And finally, this year would have been the 55th wedding anniversary to his beloved wife Jennifer (who passed away from cancer in 1984) with whom he had three children.
-This is a reposting of a write up I did several years ago to Shashiji, long considered one of Bollywood's favorite sons but also one of it's most underrated.
-His flame never shone quite as bright as his elder brother Raj or as his contemporary (and close friend) Amitabh - but he holds a special place in my heart and countless other fans of Hindi films.
+One of my all time favorite actors and Bollywood legends, Shashi Kapoor (ne Balbir Raj Kapoor) has passed away at age 79.
+2017 also marks the 69th anniversary of his debut on the silver screen in his brother Raj Kapoor's movie 'Aag'.
+And finally, this year would have been the 57th wedding anniversary to his beloved wife Jennifer (who passed away from cancer in 1984) with whom he had three children.
+Shashiji, long considered one of Bollywood's favorite sons but also one of it's most underrated.
+His flame never shone quite as bright as his elder brother Raj or as his contemporary (and close friend) Amitabh Bachchan - but he holds a special place in my heart and countless other fans of Hindi films.
 Indeed, click on most any Bollylink on the side of this post and you will find a plethora of Shashi fans.
-Like me they just adore him and wax poetic about his acting, sense of style, how 'Shashilicious' he is and so on and so forth.
+Like me they just adore him and wax poetic about his acting, sense of style and just how damn 'Shashilicious' he is (my personal favorite).

-I missed much of his early career in the 60's & 70's but after seeing him in 'Chor Sipahee' during my first trip back to India in 1977 I instantly became a fan.
-I remember having lengthy discourses with Indian friends about who was better, Amitabh or Shashi?
-Even when renting VHS tapes at the Indian grocery store I would ask my parents to only get the movies starring either of them and when they started doing their 'buddy movies' together - well that was one heck of an era for this Bollywood fan.
-To this day they both remain my two favorite heroes and asking me to pick between them simply cannot be done.
-Amitabh was larger than life - an impossibly tall superman of an actor, with movie star good looks, sporting perfectly coiffed hair and whose baritone voice shook the goondas to their core.
+I was too young to have watched the films of his early career in the 60's & 70's the first time around since I emigrated to the US when I was 2.
+However, after seeing him in 'Chor Sipahee' during my first trip back to India in 1977 I was instantly hooked, his 'Shashilicious' had infected me and there would be no coming back.
+I remember having lengthy discourses (as lengthy as Indian kids who grew up in the suburbs of Dallas could have) with buddies of mine about who was the most Zabardast Hero - Amitabh or Shashi?
+Even when renting VHS tapes at the Indian grocery store ($11 for a 3 day rental!)
+I insisted that my parents only get movies starring either of them and when they started doing their 'buddy movies' together - well that was one heck of an era for this Bollywood fan.
+To this day they both remain my two favorite actors/stars/heroes and asking me to pick between them is simply impossible.
+Amitabh was larger than life - an impossibly tall superman of an actor, with movie star good looks, sporting perfectly coiffed hair whose baritone voice shook the goondas to their core.
 Click on the below link for a lovely retrospective of Shashiji's career from those in the industry who knew him best...